angular/angular/aio/content/guide/upgrade.md

     </code-example>

 The `bundle.js` file contains your UMD bundle.
-Find an example on GitHub.
+For an example on GitHub, see [UMD Angular bundle][GithubMgechevAngularUmdBundle].

 </div>